vercel/examples/publishing-templates.md

 Once thats done click the Publish button and the template will be available in [vercel.com/templates](https://vercel.com/templates).

-Future updates to the example's readme will keep updated the template in Contentful automatically.
+Future updates to the example's README will keep updated the template in Contentful automatically.

 ### Troubleshooting

-If the Github Actions that updates the templates fails, it's likely that there was a validation error in the template, like it having wrong values or missing required ones, for those cases a new PR should be able to fix it, and it can also be done manually if needed with:
+If the Github Action that updates the templates fails, it's likely that there was a validation error in the template, like it having wrong values or missing required ones.
+For those cases, a new PR should be able to fix it, and it can also be done manually if needed with:

 ```bash
 pnpm update-template solutions/monorepo